Margaret Campbell, Duchess of Argyll: Intermarital relationships

 The Sweenys divorced in 1947.
-After the end of her first marriage, Margaret was briefly engaged to a Texas-born banker, Joseph Thomas of Lehman Brothers, but he fell in love with another woman and the engagement was broken.
+After her first marriage ended, Margaret was briefly engaged to a Texas-born banker, Joseph Thomas of Lehman Brothers, but he fell in love with another woman and the engagement was broken.
 She also had a serious romantic relationship with Theodore Rousseau, curator of the Metropolitan Museum of Art, who was, she recalled, "highly intelligent, witty and self-confident to the point of arrogance".
 That romance also ended without the couple formalising their liaison, since the mother of two "feared that Ted was not 'stepfather material'".
 Still, she observed in her memoirs, "[W]e continued to see each other constantly."

 Second marriage

 On 22 March 1951, Margaret became the third wife of Ian Douglas Campbell, 11th Duke of Argyll.
 She wrote later in life:

-In fact, Margaret was not mentioned in Porter's original version of "You're the Top".
-The lyrics were later anglicised for the British version of the song by P. G. Wodehouse, who changed two lines from "You're an O'Neill drama / You're Whistler's mama!" to "You're Mussolini / You're Mrs Sweeny".
+In truth, Margaret was not mentioned in Porter's original version of "You're the Top"; however in the British version of the song adapted by P. G. Wodehouse, two lines were changed, and "You're an O'Neill drama / You're Whistler's mama", became "You're Mussolini / You're Mrs Sweeny".

-According to Lyndsy Spence, a biographer of the Duchess, the Duke of Argyll forged a deed of sale (sometimes called a deed of gift, thus offering various items from Inveraray Castle as security) before their marriage in exchange for her money used to restore his family home at Inveraray, and wiretapped her car.
+According to Lyndsy Spence, one of the Duchess' biographers, the Duke of Argyll forged a deed of sale (sometimes called a deed of gift, thus offering various items from Inveraray Castle as security) before their marriage in exchange for her money, which was used to restore his family home at Inveraray.
+He also wiretapped her car.
 The Duchess herself forged letters to sow doubt about the fatherhood of Ian Campbell, the Marquess of Lorne, and Lord Colin Campbell, her husband's sons from his second marriage to Louise Timpson; and she even tried to acquire a newborn baby she could pass off as her husband's rightful heir.